Connect with Nature: Go Stargazing

-There are few things that can compare to the beauty of a starry night.
-Star gazing is a great way to soak up Mother Nature and unwind from the hustle and bustle of our busy lives.
-Here are a few tips to help make the most of your star gazing experience.
+There are few things that can compare to the beautiful sight of a starry night.
+Stargazing is a great way to soak up Mother Nature and unwind from the hustle and bustle of our busy lives.
+Here are a few tips to help make the most out of your stargazing experience.

 Where to go:

-What to bring: The great thing about star gazing is you don’t need any special gear or information to get started.
+The great thing about stargazing is that you don’t need any special gear or information to get started.
 Stars, constellations and meteor showers are all visible to the naked eye.
 If you’d like to get a closer look, bring along a pair of binoculars or a telescope if you have one.
 A guide to the sky can be easily downloaded online or picked up at a local book store.
-Some smart phones even have an application that can help you navigate the sky once your location has been determined.
+Most smart phones also have apps that can help you navigate the sky once your location has been determined.

 Keep an eye on the weather forecast and wait for an evening with a clear, moonless sky.
 Before you head out, check out these simple tips to make sure you get the most of your viewing experience.
 Don’t forget to pack a thermos of hot liquid, like tea or hot chocolate to keep you warm.